intuition-dev/INTUITION/README.md

 -[Upcoming online class](https://www.eventbrite.com/e/join-the-low-code-movement-develop-crud-faster-with-pug-riot-firebase-and-s3-tickets-48524849130)

-# About MetaBake
+# About Metabake

-MetaBake.org is a development productivity suite.
+Metabake.org is a development productivity suite.
 It should allow you to deliver 10 times faster then legacy development stacks/methodologies.
-We have found that - with MetaBake.org; - the work of 6 developers over 6 months can be done by 3 developers in 3 weeks.
+We have found that - with Metabake.org; - the work of 6 developers over 6 months can be done by 3 developers in 3 weeks.
 We expect you to achieve the same productivity gains.

 How does open source Metabake deliver 10X faster and cheaper web app development?
 Not enough organizations are fully leveraging the new Cloud 2.0.
 With Cloud 2.0 services like Firebase and S3 you get rid of **ALL** server-side and middleware development and operations.
 This is where up to 2/3 of your time and cost used to go.
 Gone!